 The Introduction to Restorative Justice course invites participants to discover the basics of restorative justice, its purpose, key principles, models, applicability, and supporting legal instruments.
-The learning is organised through active participation, discussions, group exercises and common reflections, and it features specific and practical examples such as for example scenarios of (anonymised) cases.
+The learning is organised through active participation, discussions, group exercises and common reflections, and it features specific and practical examples such as scenarios of (anonymised) cases.

-The course is an excellent start of refresher to anyone interested in restorative justice, It is especially recommended for policy makers, managers, and full-time workers (social workers, community activists, teachers, psychologists, police, prosecutors, judges and prison officers) and volunteers who wish to implement restorative justice.
+The course is an excellent start or refresher to anyone interested in restorative justice, It is especially recommended for policy makers, managers, and full-time workers (social workers, community activists, teachers, psychologists, police, prosecutors, judges and prison officers) and volunteers who wish to implement restorative justice.
 The concepts and skills have relevance for people working in the criminal justice system, in schools, workplaces, healthcare settings, community and other organisations.

 The course is delivered by EFRJ Qualified trainers.
 It can be organised in online and face-to-face format.